wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 In other words, the coherence controller also keeps a copy of the memory link objects of the cache, such that it is also capable of sending memory event objects to other components in the hierarchy.
 In addition, the MSHR object of the cache is also passed to the coherence controller by calling `setMSHR()`.

+### The Coherence Controller Base Class

+The base class of the controller controller, `class CoherenceController`, defines a few handy functions that are useful for all derived classes.
+Function `createReplacementPolicy()` initializes a replacement manager object as indicated by the parameter key `replacement_policy`.
+It supports a few possible values: `lru` for Least Recently Used (LRU), `lfu` for Least Frequently Used (LFU), and `mru` for Most Recently Used (MRU), `random` for random replacement, and `nmru` for `Not Most Recently Used`.
+For non-L1 caches, the `-opt` version of the corresponding replacement policy is used, while for L1 caches, the non-`opt` version is used.
+The replacement manager is eventually loaded, as a subcomponent, into the `replacement` slot of the coherence controller.